ericwq/gskills/docs/xds.md

     - `AddWatch()` simply sends a `watchAction` to unbounded buffer `t.sendCh`.
     - Since the resource is not in cache, `watch()` skips the remain part to return.
 - After the return of `WatchRouteConfig()`, `w.rdsCancel` is set.

+Please note: `handleLDSResp()` calls `WatchRouteConfig()`, `WatchRouteConfig()` uses the `update.RouteConfigName` as the resource name for RDS request. `update.RouteConfigName` is actually based on the value from LDS response `Listener.ApiListener.ApiListener.HttpConnectionManager.rds.route_config_name`.
+Which means gRPC gets the RDS resource name from the LDS response.
+Then gRPC sends RDS request with the specified resource name.

 After the invocation of `handleServiceUpdate()`, a `w.lastUpdate` was sent to channel `r.updateCh`. `w.lastUpdate` is a `serviceUpdate`.
 In our case, only `sesrviceUpdate.ldsConfig` field is modified.